I am a polymer clay hobbyist and owner of MOIKO brand.

-Malgorzata is a polymer clay hobbyist and owner of MOIKO brand.
-Her company was established in 2013.
-Since then she has been providing clients all over the world with silk screens for polymer clay.
-Polymer clay became one of the biggest adventures of her life right next to my family and she loves exploring possibilities of this material.
-During the Polymer Week she will teach you her original bracelet
+My company was established in 2013.
+Since then I have been providing clients all over the world with silk screens for polymer clay.
+Polymer clay became one of the biggest adventures of my life right next to my family.

 What were your beginnings with the polymer clay?

 The beginnings date back to my maternity leave and me – pregnant, in front of a computer.
 The first impression: a medium for children, but later I found works made by Nikolina Otržan and Eva Haskova.
 Then some time after I made it to the first international workshop with Kathleen Dustin.
 It was wow!

 What do you love most regarding the polymer?

 What I most enjoy are the possibilities offered by this medium and the fact that it is an endless adventure.

 What do you consider to be your best polymer success?